A♯ Minor

 What are the inversions of A♯ minor?

 A♯ minor has two inversions that can be played by rearranging the notes of the chord.
-To learn how to play the 1st and 2nd inversions, follow the instructions below.
+To learn how to play the first and second inversions, follow the instructions below.

-How to play the 1st inversion of A♯ minor
+How to play the first inversion of A♯ minor

-Place the C♯ as the lowest note in the chord to play the 1st inversion of A♯ minor.
+Place C♯ as the lowest note in the chord to play the first inversion of A♯ minor.
 To play the chord with your right hand, use the following fingers:

 A♯ - Fifth finger (5)